SSBakh/SBU-Blockchain-Winter-22/Homework/400422049/homework3/ReadMe.md

 # Homework 3

-This is a read me file for homework 3.
+This is a short description of what I've done + answers to questions.

 ## Part I

 **Question:**

 What is the difference between *view* and *pure* keywords when it comes to functions' behaviour in Solidity?

 - One can declare a function as *view* in cases when they promise not to modify any state variables.
 They can view the state variables but can't modify them.

 - One can declare a function as *pure* in cases when they promise neither to modify nor to read any state variables.